wp-plugins/pinterest-pin-it-button/trunk/readme.txt

 * Specify image to pin or let the reader select
 * Add horizontal or vertical pin count
-* Display or hide on any page type
+* Display or hide on any post, page or category
 * Custom CSS for aligning just right
 * Includes widget and full shortcode support